niquolic/foot-chatbot/README.md

-# 🌤️ AI Weatherman Chatbot Workshop
+# ⚽ AI Football Assistant Chatbot Workshop

 Welcome to the Advanced AI Development Workshop!
 In this hands-on session, you'll learn how to build, customize, and extend an AI-powered chatbot using Python, Streamlit, and LangChain.